ylu021/kanban-board/README.md

 # Architecture

-- Vite - tradeoff // TODO
+- Vite - uses native ES Modules and less boilerplate, faster start and development for project starter
-- React Context + useReducer (simple, no external deps)
+- React Context + useReducer - since we are using localstorage, it's enough to use a simple, no external deps approach
-- @dnd-kit (modern, TypeScript-first, 8k+ stars)
+- @dnd-kit - it's a popular modern typeScript supported library for draggable components

 # Task Reordering